 - salt and pepper to taste

-- Put peppers, cut side down on grill and cook until cut side is just starting to char.
+- Put peppers, cut side down on the grill and cook until cut side is just starting to char 4-5 minutes

-- Remove from grill and place in a cast iron or other grill proof skillet, cut side up and set aside.
+- Remove peppers from the grill and place in a cast-iron or other grill proof-skillet, cut side up and set aside.

 - In a skillet, heat olive oil on medium and cook onion and garlic until softened.